Skip to main content

 Diffs

-We use diffs to indicate exactly what changes are being to files:
+We use diffs to indicate exactly what changes are being made to files:

 • red highlights: deletions made within a file